 The 54% Nylon 43% Merino Wool 3% Lycra Spandex blend prevents the sock from stretching out and maintaining its shape - even when wet.
 It provides an amazing fit and a great deal of comfort that will take you everywhere, from short day hikes to long backpacking missions.

 Wicking and Breathability

-The Smartwool socks in comparison showed less durability overall, while the Wigwam Hiker Pro (a synthetic-blend) provided the best in strength overall.
-That said, this is one of the best lightweight wool-blend options when it comes to durability.
-If you happen to get a hole in the sock throughout your lifetime, Darn Tough will send you a new pair without question.
-As a result, this contender earns high marks in this metric.
+This is one of the best lightweight wool-blend options when it comes to durability.
+If you happen to get a hole in the sock, Darn Tough will send you a new pair without question.
+While its lightweight, it's durable and well constructed.

 With its lightweight construct, it will dry out on the trail.
-The tightly packed wool fibers offer sufficient breathability and dying speed — especially on the move.
-However, in our tests, it took about 120 minutes to fully dry, making it about the middle of the pack when comparing its performance to other socks on the market.
+The tightly packed wool fibers offer sufficient breathability and drying speed — especially on the move.
+In our dryer tests, it proves to be super fast to dry and hardly holds moisture.
+Once again, this is why this lightweight contender wins our Top Pick Award.

 The new design of this sock is incredible at wicking, breathing, and drying out.
 In several scenarios this past Spring, we found ourselves hiking and cross-country skiing in the snow.
 While the sock did get wet (as our boots and shoes aren't waterproof), it typically dried within 20 minutes after we reached drier conditions.
 Even then, our feet stayed warm.